United National Movement: First term in opposition (2012-2016)

 In 2013 presidential election, United National Movement suffered a landslide defeat at the hands of Georgian Dream with its candidates Giorgi Margvelashvili attaining 62.12%, while the UNM candidate David Bakradze managed to only score 21.72%.
 Shortly after the election, Saakashvili left Georgia due to fears he would be persecuted as well.
 In 2014, the Prosecutor's Office of Georgia filed criminal charges against Saakashvili.
 In 2018, the Tbilisi City Court sentenced him in absentia to six years in prison for ordering the beating of Valeri Gelashvili and pardoning in prior agreement the individuals tried for Sandro Girgvliani's murder.
 Saakashvili continued to manage his party from abroad while accusing the Georgian government of using the legal system as a tool of political retribution.

 On 5 November 2014, Free Democrats announced their withdrawal from Georgian Dream coalition which led to the government losing its majority.
 However, by 10 November, 12 independent majoritarian MPs, initially elected under UNM but later quitting the party following its defeat, joined the Georgian Dream coalition, which led to its number of MPs increasing to 87 in the parliament.
 Thus, as a result of the crisis, Georgian Dream managed to increase its representation in the parliament by four seats.
 Analysts saw this as unsurprising as those independent MPs were frequently voting along with the Georgian Dream coalition, despite not being official members.

-Despite recruiting some new and young new and young people like Zaza Bibilashvili and Zurab Japaridze, UNM remained loyal to Saakashvili and continued to be seen as the party of the ex-president.
+Despite recruiting some new and young members like Zaza Bibilashvili and Zurab Japaridze, UNM remained loyal to Saakashvili and continued to be seen as the party of the ex-president.
 This caused significant rifts within the party as many members thought that UNM had to break with its past to mount serious opposition to Georgian Dream.
 New Political Center — Girchi, led by Japaridze, was the first to break with the party doing so in May 2015, followed by New Georgia, led by Giorgi Vashadze, in May 2016.
 Both of the parties later joined State for the People bloc for the 2016 parliamentary election.